davidemecugni/CompilerMZ/README.md

 ## The Idea :bulb:
 The project was born during a OOP course at the University of Modena and Reggio Emilia.
 The idea was to create a compiler for a custom language, the .mz language.
 <img src="READMESOURCES/warning.png" alt="CompilerMZ"></img>

+[^1]: Emilian is a group of dialects of the Emilian language spoken in the region of Emilia-Romagna, Italy.
+The specific dialect followed is specified in "Dizionario del dialetto carpigiano" by Graziano Malagoli and Anna Maria Ori (Modena, 2011).